mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 36
 Personal Combat
 Unconscious characters (with at least one characteristic reduced to zero) recover consciousness after ten minutes (40 combat rounds) with all three physical characteristics temporarily placed at a value half way between full strength and the wounded level .
 The individual is considered to have sustained minor wounds.
-For example, a character with a strength of 8 who is wounded to a strength of 4 (and rendered unconscious through the zeroing of another characteristic) becomes strength 6 when he regains consciousness, and remains so until recovered.
+For example, a character with a strength of 8 who is wounded to a strength of4 (and rendered unconscious through the zeroing of another characteristic) becomes strength 6 when he regains consciousness, and remains so until recovered.
 Round fractions